-Retirement

-Normal retirement benefit

-Age/Service requirement First appointed as a judge before July 1, 2013 (Tier 1):

-(a.)
-Age 65 and five years of Allowable Service

-(b.)
-Age 70 (mandatory retirement age)

-First appointed as a judge after June 30, 2013 (Tier 2):

-(a.)
-Age 66 and five years of Allowable Service

-(b.)
-Age 70 (mandatory retirement age)

-Judges appointed before July 1, 2013, with less than five years of allowable service on or before December 31, 2013, may make a one-time election for the $\frac{1}{2}$ for each year of Allowable Service prior to July 1, 1980, and 3.20% of Average Salary for each year of Allowable Service after June 30, 1980.
+Retirement Normal retirement benefit Age/Service requirement First appointed as a judge before July 1, 2013 (Tier 1): (a.)
+Age 65 and five years of Allowable Service (b.)
+Age 70 (mandatory retirement age) First appointed as a judge after June 30, 2013 (Tier 2): (a.)
+Age 66 and five years of Allowable Service (b.)
+Age 70 (mandatory retirement age) Judges appointed before July 1, 2013, with less than five years of allowable service on or before December 31, 2013, may make a one-time election for the Tier 2 benefit package.
+Amount First appointed as a judge before July 1, 2013 (Tier 1): 2.70% of Average Salary for each year of Allowable Service prior to July 1, 1980, and 3.20% of Average Salary for each year of Allowable Service after June 30, 1980.
 Maximum benefit equal to 76.80% of Average Salary.

-Tier 2 benefit package.

-Amount First appointed as a judge before July 1, 2013 (Tier 1): 2.70% of Average Salary for each year of Allowable Service.

-First appointed as a judge after June 30, 2013 (Tier 2): 2.50% of Average Salary each year of Allowable Service after December 31, 2013.

-Tier 1 who elected into Tier 2: 3.20% of Average Salary for each year of Allowable Service prior to January 1, 2014, plus 2.50% of Average Salary for
+First appointed as a judge after June 30, 2013 (Tier 2): 2.50% of Average Salary for each year of Allowable Service.
+Tier 1 who elected into Tier 2: 3.20% of Average Salary for each year of Allowable Service prior to January 1, 2014, plus 2.50% of Average Salary for each year of Allowable Service after December 31, 2013.
+Early retirement Age/Service requirement Age 60 and five years of Allowable Service.
+Amount Normal Retirement Benefit based on Allowable Service and Average Salary at retirement date with reduction of 0.50% for each month the member is under Normal Retirement Age at time of retirement.

-Early retirement

-Age/Service requirement Age 60 and five years of Allowable Service.

-Amount Normal Retirement Benefit based on Allowable Service and Average Salary at retirement date with reduction of 0.50% for each month the member is under

-Normal Retirement Age at time of retirement.

 Form of payment Life annuity.
-Actuarially equivalent options are:

-(a.)
-50%,75% or 100% joint and survivor with no bounce back feature

-(b.)
-50%, 75% or 100% with bounce back feature

-(c.)
-15-year certain and life thereafter

-Benefit increases Since January 1, 2014, benefit recipients receive annual 1.75% benefit increases.
+Actuarially equivalent options are: (a.)
+50%,75% or 100% joint and survivor with no bounce back feature (b.)
+50%, 75% or 100% with bounce back feature (c.)
+15-year certain and life thereafter Benefit increases Since January 1, 2014, benefit recipients receive annual 1.75% benefit increases.
 If the accrued liability funding ratio reaches or exceeds 70% for two consecutive years (on a Market Value of Assets basis), the benefit increase will revert to 2.00%.
 If the accrued liability funding ratio reaches or exceeds 90% for two consecutive years (on a Market Value of Assets basis), the benefit increase will revert to 2.50%.